asift91/Manual_Migration/option2.md

             - With the above steps onprem compressed data is exported to Azure blob storage.

-### Migration
+## Migration

+- **Migration of Moodle**
+    - **Creating Resources**
         - Import the data from Azure blob storage to VM to migrate.
         * For installing the infrastructure for Moodle navigate to the [azure portal](portal.azure.com)
         * In the home section go the resource group section and add a new a resource group for the Moodle infrastructure [click here](https://ms.portal.azure.com/#blade/HubsExtension/BrowseResourceGroups) 000
         * Select the created subscription, give the resource group name and select the region for deployment.
             ```
                 # Command to create a RG
             ```
         * Note: The subscription and region will be same for all the resources created under the deployment.
         * Add the tag for more specification
         * Tags are name-value pairs that are used to organize resources in Azure Portal [click here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/tag-resources)
         * Click on review and create for creating a resource group
         * Once resource group is created navigate to it and start create resources under it.

 - ##### Creating Resources to host the Moodle application
 - **Network Resources**